Causes and Treatment for Rashes

 Infections are another major cause of rashes.
 Viral infections like chickenpox, measles, and hand, foot, and mouth disease often cause distinctive rashes that can cover large areas of the body.
 Bacterial infections, such as impetigo, can lead to localised rashes that may be accompanied by pus-filled blisters.
 Fungal infections, including ringworm and athlete’s foot, typically cause circular or scaly rashes, often with a clear centre and a raised edge.

 Autoimmune conditions like psoriasis and lupus are also significant contributors to rash development.
 These conditions occur when the body’s immune system mistakenly attacks healthy skin cells, leading to chronic, often recurring rashes.
 Psoriasis, for example, is characterised by thick, silvery scales and red patches that are often itchy or painful.
-Environmental factors, including extreme temperatures, humidity, or sun exposure, can trigger rashes, especially in those with sensitive skin.
+Environmental factors, including extreme temperatures, humidity, or sun exposure, can be the trigger, especially in those with sensitive skin.

 Symptoms and Types of Rashes

-Rashes manifest in various forms, and the symptoms can differ significantly depending on the underlying cause.
+Often manifesting in various forms, the symptoms can differ significantly depending on the underlying cause.
 Common symptoms include redness, itching, swelling, and irritation of the skin.
 Some rashes may present as flat, red patches, while others could appear as raised bumps or blisters filled with fluid.
 It’s also possible for rashes to have a scaly texture or to cause the skin to peel.
-In more severe cases, rashes might be accompanied by other symptoms such as fever, chills, or difficulty breathing, indicating a more serious underlying condition that requires immediate medical attention.
+In more severe cases, they might be accompanied by other symptoms such as fever, chills, or difficulty breathing, indicating a more serious underlying condition that requires immediate medical attention.

 There are several distinct types of rashes, each associated with different causes and symptoms.
 Eczema, for example, is a chronic condition that typically presents as dry, itchy patches of skin that may become thickened over time.
 Eczema can appear anywhere on the body but is most commonly found on the hands, elbows, and knees.
 Psoriasis, another chronic skin condition, is characterised by red, scaly patches that are often painful or itchy and commonly appear on the scalp, elbows, and knees.
 Hives are another type of rash that appears as raised, red welts on the skin, usually as a result of an allergic reaction.
 These welts can vary in size and move around the body.